-Long-Term Goal 1: Recruit, support and retain distinguished faculty (CAA Standard 2.0 Faculty)
+Goal 1: Support and retain distinguished faculty (CAA Standard 2.0 Faculty)

-Strategy 3: Support faculty who have achieved excellence in scholarship and teaching.
+Objective 2: Support faculty to achieve excellence in service, scholarship and teaching.

 Schedule: The chair will review each faculty member’s obligations annually.

 Tactic 2: Faculty will obtain financial reimbursement for presenting their research at two conferences per year (regional, state, or national conferences).

 Tactic 3: Faculty will obtain start-up funds to assist with the development of their scholarship plan.

 Schedule: Each faculty member will obtain start-up funds based on his/her research agenda and is expected to write research grants yearly.

 Objective 3: Provide mentorship to junior faculty in the areas of Scholarship, Teaching and Service.

 Tactic: Faculty will meet with the chair to monitor and support their growth as teachers and researchers toward tenure.
 Prior to meetings, faculty will reflect on 3 different areas: Scholarship, Teaching and Service and provide one annual goal in each area.
 The chair will observe all faculty teaching and write a teaching evaluation.